-MidCoast Water offers guided excursions for primary and secondary schools within our service region, as well as tertiary students and community groups.
-They are an important part of MidCoast Water’s school education programs.
+MidCoast Water Services offers guided excursions for senior high schools within our service region, as well as tertiary students and community groups.
 These tours are provided free to schools in the region (excluding any transport, catering, or teacher relief costs).

 To book an excursion contact us on 1300 133 455 or email firstname.lastname@example.org to discuss your individual needs.